esa-qerc/website/readme.md

 ### Edit profile

-To edit your profile on the member profiles page, follow these instructions:
+To add or edit your profile on the member profiles page, follow these instructions:

 #### 1. fork this repository on github, by clicking on the fork button in the top right corner

 #### 2. edit the `content/member_profiles/_index.md` file (either directly on Github or on your local machine) to add your information at the bottom of the file, in the following format:

 ```
----

 ## Your Name